Habitat for Humanity Canada

 About Habitat for Humanity Canada:

-Habitat for Humanity Canada is a 3-star charity.
-It has an A results reporting grade, which is above average.
-For every dollar donated, 76 cents are available to go to the cause, which is inside of Ci's reasonable range.
-Ci has rated this charity as Fair demonstrated impact.
+Habitat for Humanity Canada is a 3-star charity with fair demonstrated impact.
+It has an A Results Reporting grade, which is above average.
+For every dollar donated to the charity, 75 cents are available to go to the cause, which is within Ci's reasonable range.

-ReStore: Habitat for Humanity Canada purchases products from the liquidators at less than fair market value and transfers the purchased products to the local Habitat affiliates for selling in the ReStores or use in the construction of houses.
-Habitat Canada has 107 ReStores throughout the country.
-Since 1991, Habitat ReStores have diverted more than 1.1 billion pounds of waste from landfill.
+ReStore: Habitat for Humanity Canada purchases products from the liquidators at less than fair market value and transfers the purchased products to the local Habitat affiliates for selling in ReStores or use in the construction of houses.
+Habitat Canada has 106 ReStores throughout the country.

 My anchor